Skip to content

 Construction and development of the new Hamilton apartments have also increased dump truck and vehicle traffic across the street from Hamilton elementary.

-Hayward said the area has been a hub of speeders around the bend near Westminster Highway and Smith Crescent, which has required her to stay on the phone with her daughter while she walks to and from school.
+Hayward said the area has become a hub of speeders around the bend near Westminster Highway and Smith Crescent that has required her to stay on the phone with her daughter while she walks to and from school.

 "Speeding is the biggest issue we have in the neighbourhood and it's something Hamilton residents have long been fighting (against)," she said.